solodev/cloud-documentation/src/quickstart/cloud/aws/index.md

 ### Confirm Email

-1. Confirm your indentity by going to your email and copying the verification code sent.
+1. Confirm your identity by going to your email and copying the verification code sent.

 2. Paste the code on the AWS form.